MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/provisioned-throughput.md

 - **Reserved processing capacity:** A deployment configures the amount of throughput.
 Once deployed, the throughput is available whether used or not.
 - **Cost savings:** High throughput workloads might provide cost savings vs token-based consumption.

 An Azure OpenAI Deployment is a unit of management for a specific OpenAI Model.
 A deployment provides customer access to a model for inference and integrates more features like Content Moderation ([See content moderation documentation](content-filter.md)).
+Global deployments are available in the same Azure OpenAI resources as non-global deployment types but allow you to leverage Azure's global infrastructure to dynamically route traffic to the data center with best availability for each request.

 ## What do you get?